 Dr. Boutot address the importance of getting to know your student with autism.
 This is key to developing a trusting, respectful relationship with that person and their families.
 The better you know the student the better you can help meet their needs.

-Classroom Organization: The Power of Structure for Individuals with Autism Spectrum Disorders
+Futures Planning for Students with Autism Spectrum Disorders

 Autism Assessment Toolkit